Stevens Point Area School District Transition Services

 You may invite Support and Service Coordinator's to a student's IEP meeting, especially when postsecondary transition planning is being discussed.

-To being the eligibility process in Portage County call: 715-345-5350 and choose Option 5.
+To begin the eligibility process in Portage County call: 715-345-5350 and choose Option 5.
 Portage County Waiver Staff should contact you with 10 days to schedule a home visit and your determination should be make within 45 days after the home visit.

 A child may qualify for both CLTS and Comprehensive Community Services (CCS) dependent on the diagnosis and and needs as determined through the screening process.